With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

-1. Henry Doorly Zoo and Aquarium (Omaha, Nebraska)
+1. Omaha’s Henry Doorly Zoo and Aquarium (Omaha, Nebraska)

-The 170-acre Henry Doorly Zoo & Aquarium is hands-down one of the top zoos in America.
+The 170-acre Omaha’s Henry Doorly Zoo and Aquarium is hands down one of the top zoos in America.
 There are trams and the Omaha Zoo Railroad to make your visit to this zoo double the fun.

-- For Kids: Aside from the Children’s Adventure Trails exhibit, your kids will talk about Henry Doorly Zoo for ages if you join the sleeping bag safaris and spend overnight at the zoo.
+For Kids: Aside from the Children’s Adventure Trails exhibit, your kids will talk about Henry Doorly Zoo for ages if you join the sleeping bag safaris and spend a night at the zoo.

-- Animal Interaction: Feed lettuce to giraffes, or visit the separate petting zoo to hug some goats.
+Animal Interaction: Feed lettuce to giraffes, feed koi in the lagoon, or visit the separate petting zoo to hug some goats.

 2. San Diego Zoo (San Diego, California)

-This world-famous 100-acre zoo used to house 3 giant pandas at its own bamboo forest, where you can walk through the Panda Trek and see them up close.
-But after 2 decades of stay in San Diego, the giant pandas had to go back to China.
+We were lucky enough to see the 3 giant pandas in the bamboo forest.
+But after 2 decades of staying in San Diego, the giant pandas had to go back to China.
 Gao Gao, a male giant panda returned to China in October 2018.
 His “baby mama” Bai Yun and their teenager-bear Xiao Liwu went home next in April 2019.

-- Must-visit: Koalas and kangaroos in Outback, Polar Bear Plunge in Northern Frontier, Elephant Odyssey, gorillas in Lost Forest, penguins at Conrad Prebys Africa Rocks, as well as pretty flamingos and otters in Lost Forest.
+Must-visit: Koalas in the Australian Outback, Polar Bear Plunge in Northern Frontier, Elephant Odyssey, gorillas and otters in Lost Forest, and penguins at Conrad Prebys Africa Rocks.

 3. Brookfield Zoo (Chicago, Illinois)

 The 216-acre zoo is just one of 5 Chicago zoos, but it’s a favorite for housing many animals that you only see in national zoos.